yuorb/yuorb.github.io/src/tutorial/cl.md

 (See the grammar point affix)

-Letʼs show the structures for the following forms of the same word for “hi”.
+Let’s show the structures for the following forms of the same word for “hi”.
 Default values for slots are marked in blue and special values are marked in green.

 插入表格

 The rule for default shortcut

 1. The full form has every slot except V and VII filled.
 2. Slot I and II can be omitted together if both take default values ʼa.